intellivoid/AsyncAPY/README.md

 # Internal-API-Server
 This repo contains the source code of the AsyncAPY framework, which will be used to deploy an asynchronous TCP based API server with JSON requests meant for internal use at Intellivoid

+As of today, the latest version of AsyncAPY is 0.1.49

 # Documentation

 AsyncAPY is divided into two things: